arcus/education_modules/sql_intermediate/sql_intermediate.md

 ### Quiz: Sub Queries

 There are three problems with the SQL code below.
 Correct all three and run the code successfully and you should be able to answer the quiz question.
 Below the code box, there's a question.
-If you can't find all the errors, scroll ahead to where the question appears, and if you click the "check mark" button after the question, you'll see the code that we used!
+If you can't find all the errors, scroll ahead to where the question appears, and if you click the "check mark" button <i aria-hidden="true" class="icon icon-resolve lia-btn__icon"></i> after the question, you'll see the code that we used!

 ```sql
 WITH generations (